thorsteinnth/kth-v17p01-dsac/project/project17/README.md

 The client will attempt to contact the bootstrap server and give you a small command promt if successful.
 Type `help` to see the available commands.

-## Issues
-If you find a bug please create an issue on git, or create a pull request with a fix.

-If there are other questions, try to talk to the other students and only if that doesn't help write me an email at <lkroll@kth.se>.
-Or, of course, ask at a lab session.